rnanosaur/nanosaur_simulation/README.md

 <!-- CREDITS START -->
 ## Contact Information

-For any questions or inquiries, please get in touch with us at [raffaello@nanosaur.ai](mailto:raffaello@nanosaur.ai).
+If you have any questions or inquiries, please contact us at [raffaello@nanosaur.ai](mailto:raffaello@nanosaur.ai).
 <!-- CREDITS END -->